-- E. Presentation (included with Negotiations) - The Presentation must be presented at the beginning of round one Negotiations and submitted as PowerPoint file with eight (8) hard copies of the entire power point presentation to be submitted to the Procurement Manager at the time of presentation.
+E. Presentation (included with Negotiations)

+- The Presentation must be presented at the beginning of round one Negotiations and submitted as PowerPoint file with eight (8) hard copies of the entire power point presentation to be submitted to the Procurement Manager at the time of presentation.
 The Presentation should address the components listed below, at a minimum.
-Additional information about the Negotiation process is found in Attachment F., Section D., 4., First Round of Negotiations. - a.
-Describe in detail innovative programming proposed.
-Give examples of the anticipated benefit of such programming. - b.
-Describe specifically how and which program components correspond to the Department's mission.
+Additional information about the Negotiation process is found in Attachment F., Section D., 3. - a.

-- c.
 Describe the Respondent's timeline and plan to address all tasks associated with program development and implementation as well as ability to maintain a schedule for timely program operations (including PREA implementation).
-Describe the Respondent's readiness to operate a program to include areas such as initial start-up, delivery of delinquency interventions, clinical treatment, administration, support services, human resources (staffing, training, etc.), case management, accounting services, food services, physical plant and maintenance. - d.
-Describe the Respondent's plan for conducting fidelity monitoring to ensure the interventions are in accordance with the model developer design. - e.
-Scenarios will be presented by the Evaluation Team for impromptu responses. - F. Financial Reply (Volume 2)
+Describe the Respondent's readiness to operate a program to include areas such as initial start-up, delivery of delinquency interventions, clinical treatment, administration, support services, human resources (staffing, training, etc.), Case Management, accounting services, food services, physical plant and maintenance. - b.
+Describe the Respondent's plan for conducting fidelity monitoring to ensure the interventions are in accordance with the model developer design. - c.
+Scenarios will be presented by the Evaluation Team for impromptu responses. - F. Financial Proposal (Volume 2) - 1.
+Budget- Volume 2, Tab 1